How to account for VAT if you’re a contractor or subcontractor installing energy-saving materials and grant-funded heating equipment.

 3.7 Leasing arrangements

 Under some grant-funded schemes, a leasing arrangement may be used to help fund the installation of a central heating system.
-Where this happens, the installer will install the central heating system as usual, but they will sell the boiler and radiators to a leasing company.
+Where this happens, the installer will install the central heating system as usual, but they’ll sell the boiler and radiators to a leasing company.
 This supply is standard rated.

 The leasing company, which will then own the goods, will make an annual lease charge to the qualifying person, which will be paid by grant funding.
 This supply is taxed at the reduced rate.